Public Works (Roads)

 Regular office hours are Monday thru Friday from 8:30 am - 4:30 pm.

-Beginning on February 3, 2014, brush and tree limbs will be collected by Future Sanitation on the second refuse collection day of each week all year long.
+Brush and tree limbs will be collected by the garbage company on the second refuse collection day of each week all year long.
 Please use the following guidelines:

 Tied securely in bundles